loreleva/Big_data_project-Object_dectection/README.md

 ## Run the web app

-Before running the web app, download the weights of YOLOv3 from [GoogleDrive](https://drive.google.com/file/d/1Y5Q1WeKqMGleCxYU0HWrqs7pmqSsDxIe/view?usp=sharing) and put them inside ``docker_web_app/app``.
+Before running the web app, download the weights of YOLOv3 from [GoogleDrive](https://drive.google.com/file/d/1Y5Q1WeKqMGleCxYU0HWrqs7pmqSsDxIe/view?usp=sharing) and put the file inside ``docker_web_app/app``.

 ### Docker
 The web app can be run with Docker.
 Execute inside the folder ``docker_web_app``: